Monthly Archives: June 2017

 You can get your daily dose of Calcium through dairy products, and you can get Vitamin D through absorbing some sunlight during a nice sunny day!

-You may know that smoking increases the risk of developing cancer, cardiovascular and respiratory diseases, but did you know it can negatively affect your musculoskeletal system as well?
+You may know that smoking increases the risk of developing cardiovascular and respiratory diseases, but did you know it can negatively affect your musculoskeletal system as well?
 The musculoskeletal system includes the bones, muscles, joints, ligaments, and tendons which all play a role in executing movements.
 Smoking can weaken your bones and makes the healing process slower so your body becomes more prone to injuries and chronic inflammation.

 How does Smoking Affects your Health?